-The Bree Collaborative elected to develop an episode-based payment model, or bundled payment, for maternity care and has convened a workgroup that met from January 2019 to November 2019.
-This guideline presents a payment model that includes prenatal care, labor and delivery, and postpartum care along with clinical components for internal quality tracking and performance metrics, as shown in Figure 1, below:
+The Bree Collaborative elected to develop an episode-based payment model, or bundled payment, for perinatal care and has convened a workgroup that met from January 2019 to November 2019 and that reconvened from July 2020 to January 2021.
+This guideline presents a payment model that includes prenatal care, labor and delivery, postpartum care, and pediatric care along with clinical components for internal quality tracking and performance metrics, as shown in Figure 1, below:

-Clinical background and discussion of the bundled payment structure are presented on pages 2-4.
-The clinical pathway for providers and delivery systems as relevant for prenatal care, labor and delivery, and postpartum care is presented on pages 5-8.
-Recommendations for other stakeholders including health care purchasers, emergency departments and urgent care, the Washington State Department of Health, and the Washington State Health Care Authority are listed on pages 9-10.
-Finally, quality metrics are outlined on pages 10-11.
+Clinical background and discussion of the bundled payment structure are presented on pages 3-5.
+The clinical pathway for providers and delivery systems as relevant for prenatal care, labor and delivery, postpartum care, and pediatric care is presented on pages 6-11.
+Recommendations for other stakeholders including health care purchasers, emergency departments and urgent care, the Washington State Department of Health, and the Washington State Health Care Authority are listed on pages 12-13.
+Finally, quality metrics are outlined on pages 14.
 This bundle guideline does not specifically recommend exclusions but outlines guidance on how to define exclusions based on the patient population.